storybookjs/react-native/docs/src/pages/formats/component-story-format/index.md

 title: 'Component Story Format (CSF)'
 ---

 Storybook's Component Story Format (CSF) is the recommended way to [write stories](../../basics/writing-stories/) since Storybook 5.2.
+[Read the announcement](https://medium.com/storybookjs/component-story-format-66f4c32366df) to learn more about why you should use it.

 In CSF, stories and component metadata are defined as ES6 modules.
 Every Component story file consists of a required default export and one or more named exports.